Townmead Road commercial and industrial waste

 Trade customer admission

-It may be necessary to close our facility to Trade customers periodically.
-On such occasions priority will be given to residents of LB Richmond.
-Trade services will resume as soon as is practical.
+It may be necessary to close our facility to trade customers periodically.
+On such occasions priority will be given to residents of the borough.
+Trade services will resume as soon as possible.

 See our trade opening hours.